-Many people mix marijuana with depressant drugs like alcohol, barbiturates, and benzodiazepines (like Xanax) because they like the way it makes them feel.
+Many people mix marijuana with depressant drugs like alcohol, barbiturates, and benzodiazepines (like Xanax) because they like how it makes them feel.
 This can be dangerous.

-Mixing marijuana with other drugs like depressants can cause the heart rate to decrease to a very low rate.
-It can also inhibit the user’s basic motor skills, making it difficult for them to think clearly, speak, or react appropriately to things around them.
-More importantly, mixing weed with depressants can be fatal or cause serious health complications.
+Mixing marijuana with other drugs like depressants can cause the heart rate to decrease to a meager rate.
+It can also inhibit the user’s basic motor skills, making it difficult to think clearly, speak, or react appropriately to things around them.
+More importantly, mixing marijuana with depressants can be fatal or cause serious health complications.
 This may sound extreme, but many people who have gone to the emergency room because they have stopped breathing tested positive for marijuana and depressants.
 This is not a coincidence.

 Mixing Marijuana and Alcohol

-Getting “crossfaded” is very common among pot users.
-People say they like the buzz caused by the effects of booze and pot.
+Getting “crossfaded” is very common among marijuana users.
+People say they like the buzz caused by the effects of alcohol and marijuana.
 The risks can be significant.
-For starters, the combination of weed and alcohol is known to increase the effects of each drug.
-Users who mix the two become drunk and stoned much quicker and with greater intensity.
-Exaggerated effects of THC can cause those terrifying weed-induced panic attacks, as well.
+Exaggerated effects of THC can cause terrifying marijuana-induced panic attacks.
 It can also cause:

 Exaggerated effects of alcohol can lead to blurred vision, complete loss of motor skills, slurred speech, nausea, vomiting, and other unpleasant consequences.
-Put these two together – and it’s a recipe for disaster.
-If your goal is to get high and drunk at the same time by mixing alcohol and marijuana, just know going in that you might be in over your head.
+So if your goal is to get high and drunk at the same time by mixing alcohol and marijuana, know going in that you might be in over your head.

 Mixing Marijuana and Prescription Medicine

 Millions of Americans are prescribed benzodiazepines like Xanax, Valium, and Klonopin for anxiety, insomnia, and other health conditions.
 By themselves, these anti-anxiety medications are dangerous.
-They are not only highly addictive, but they also deliver a powerful sedative effect many.
-If you combine benzos and weed, you are looking for trouble.
-Remember, we told you that Xanax and other benzos are depressants.
-You should never mix depressants and cannabis.
+They are not only highly addictive, but they also deliver a powerful sedative effect to many.
+If you combine benzos and marijuana, you are looking for trouble.
+Remember, as we mentioned that Xanax and other benzos are depressants.
 They can significantly reduce heart rate and blood pressure and lead to coma or death.
-Another thing you should know about mixing marijuana and benzos is that you are likely to wake up in the morning (if you are lucky enough to make it home safe) with absolutely no recollection of how you got there.

 Benzodiazepines are notorious for affecting memory and causing blackouts.
 Bud is also associated with short-term memory loss.
-When you mix these two substances, you are likely to walk around in a mental fog that will prevent your brain from creating new memories.
-This increases the likelihood that you will put yourself in dangerous situations that could result in you getting robbed, assaulted, or something much worse.
+When you mix these two substances, you will likely walk around in a mental fog that will prevent your brain from creating new memories.
+This increases the likelihood of putting yourself in dangerous situations where you could get robbed, assaulted, or worse.